Beyond oppression: Leveraging Civil Penalty Provisions of the Corporations Act 2001 in shareholder disputes

 - Duties of officers and employees of responsible entities - s601JD(1)

-An Australian court can issue one or more orders involving contravention of the civil penalty provisions:
+An Australian court can issue one or more orders involving contravention of the civil penalty provisions amd these orders can include one or moreof the following:

 - a declaration that there has been a contravention of the civil penalty provisions, which can trigger other consequences, e.g. orders for the disqualification of a director from acting as a director, criminal prosecution, other civil litigation, etc;